top of page

 You're told since you're young perfection requires success.
 Perfect is a harmless word with fatal signified.
 It's scientific on paper--a harmless semiotic jumble.
 Perfect means happy.
 Happiness is perfection.
 Neither concentrated entity exists in space and time: it's effervescent brain foam that exists over an invisible horizon.
 Nobody here is happy until they reach the enlightened state of Objective Happiness.

-Happiness in my adolescence and early twenties has been goal-oriented.
+Happiness in my early twenties has been goal-oriented.
 Every dream I realized has led to another dream.
 This turned into an obsession, and then a disease.
 I wasn't disillusioned with life; I was fueled by it.
 I poisoned the riverbed.
 People loved my success, and my own love for that success disappeared with the love I had for any part of my being, physical or not.

 So, love signifies attachment to everyone except yourself.
 Self-love is a sin in the name of counter-production.
 It's an idea we all take for granted that we understand.
 But then we stare through it on purpose.
 (We can't stare into it for too long.)